dart-lang/language/working/macros/feature-specification.md

 one, then it is immediately expanded after execution of the current macro, following the normal ordering rules.

-#### Adding macro applications to existing declarations

-Macro applications can be added to existing declarations using the builder classes.
-Macros added in this way are always prepended to the list of existing macros on the declaration (which makes them run *last*).

-**TODO**: Update the builder APIs to allow this.

 #### Ordering violations

 Both of these mechanisms allow for normal macro ordering to be circumvented.